VictoriaMolgado/Bazel-and-K8s/Bazel+K8s_tutorial.md

 ## 🧠🌩 Why monorepo?

-There is lot o manual work (build and push the new image, reference it with the right tag in the CRD) and some change of context (we're dealing with, at least, to repositories at the same time).
+There is lot o manual work (build and push the new image, reference it with the right tag in the CRD) and some change of context (we're dealing with, at least, two repositories at the same time).
 Not optimal for productivity.
 So we started to think about creating a monorepo with all the images, but soon we realized that we could also include all the CRD's in it too!